20kdc/gabien-app-r48/attic/old-cmdb.md

 ## Extended Format-Syntax

 ...is still in use, so it doesn't yet belong here.
+But some features have been removed!

+* In the `[@Class.RPG::AudioFile]` syntax, name routines are now looked up at initial language compilation time, which occurs during the `ensureAllExpectationsMet` phase (core has loaded, but translations haven't)